nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * No more unichr.
 	* Standardize around "chr".

-### Needed dependencies:

-* Python 3.7.x 32-bit
-* Visual Studio 2017 (Community, Professional, Enterprise)
-* Windows 10 SDK (build 17134)
-* wxPython 4.0.3 for Python 3.x
-* Six 1.11.0
-* SCons 3.0.1
-* comtypes 1.1.7
-* Pywin32 extensions build 223 for Python 3.x
-* pyserial for Python 3.x
-* Configobj 5.1.0
-* Any other dependencies advertising support for Python 2.x in one package or a separate release for Python 3.x
-* A replacement for py2exe for binary distribution
-* A replacement for txt2tags for generating documentation

 ### Before transition:

 Start date: September 17, 2018 (tentative designation)

 1. An NVDA version with wxPython 4 must be released.
-This is needed, as wxPython 4 supports Python 3, which is a stepping stone for Python 3 transition.
+This is a must, as wxPython 4 supports Python 3, which is a stepping stone for Python 3 transition.
 	* Requirement met on September 17, 2018 with release of NVDA 2018.3.
 2. Source code level dependencies must be satisfied.
 This includes not only wxPython 4, but also ConfigObj, Comtypes, Pyserial, Pywin32 and others.
 	* Requires editing Git submodule config.